– Townie Life Challenge –

 If you want a shower you can visit a community lot that has showers – like a gym or spa.

-You achieve this by changing one lot trait to Off-the-Grid.
+You achieve this by setting one lot challenge to Off-the-Grid.

 24. Wannabe Stylist